PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 sequentially under `uv`, confirm the expected inventory reduction from 46 to 45, update these documents, and create a complete commit and push.
 Do not create, update, reopen, or otherwise modify a pull request.

+## QLinear/final-attention implementation checkpoint

+`passes/layout_pass_set_1_qlinear_attention_recovery_orchestration.py` now
+provides `run_layout_pass_set_1_qlinear_attention_recovery()`.
+It passes `context.pass_context` directly to `run_qlinear_mean_concat_recovery()`, then
+passes the original `LayoutRecoveryContext` to `run_layout_reshape_attention_recovery_prefix()`.
+Both raw results are returned without copying or reinterpretation, and runtime injection proves exact child order, context identity, result identity, and absence of extra options.

+The lowerer replaces only `_layout_pass_set_1_qlinear_mean_concat_results` and `_layout_pass_set_1_final_attention_recovery_results` with `_layout_pass_set_1_qlinear_attention_recovery_results`.
+The recorded `cleanup.layout_pass_set_1.dequant_mean_quantize` and
+`cleanup.layout_pass_set_1.instancenorm_prepost` calls remain the immediate neighbors.
+Both compatibility wrappers and all independent layout-pass-set-2 and recovery-prefix routes remain intact.

+Ten stale structural expectations were updated to follow the public children through the new owner while retaining coverage for every independent direct route.
+Sequential validation passes: focused `3`, complete affected `394`, terminal-layout/efficiency `92`, core `55`, result contracts `196`, phase store `2`, and TensorFlow import-blocking/default-direct/`-cotof` `11`.
+Ruff, bytecode compilation, and whitespace checks pass.
+The phase-result store remains exactly 128 IDs and 128 owners, and the read-only unconsumed-result inventory decreases from 46 to 45.
+No real-model conversion was repeated for this straight-line ownership-only extraction.

+At resume, refresh the 45-result inventory and select the next smallest source-adjacent, semantically closed observation-only boundary.
+Characterize all guards, phase or progress boundaries, option policies, context and callback identities, complete nested schemas, and independent routes before changing production.
+Run validation sequentially under `uv`, then create and push a complete checkpoint commit only.
+Do not create, update, reopen, or otherwise modify a pull request.